 If any business owner ceases to be a beneficial holder of shares in or capital in the business (as appropriate), this agreement will cease to have any effect in respect of them.
 It would be usual to review the agreement in such a case.
-Where there is a life assurance plan in force, usually subject to a trust, the policy will usually revert to the life assured.
+Where there is a critical illness plan in force, usually subject to a 'business trust', the policy will normally revert to the life assured who leaves the business.